jayjuk/corvid/README.md

 ## High-Level Technical Overview

 The game is designed to run in the cloud.
 It is composed of a set of services, each of which runs in its own Linux container.
-It is deployed via Azure Container Instances, with game data stored in Azure Storage in real time, so that if a service or the server is restarted, no state is lost and the game picks up from where it left off.
+It is deployed on Digital Ocean droplets via Terraform, with game data stored in Azure Storage in real time, so that if a service or the server is restarted, no state is lost and the game picks up from where it left off.
 Humans play the game via a single web page, served by a Game Client and Image Server.
-The Game Client interacts with the Game Server via SocketIO (web sockets).
+The Game Client interacts with the Game Server via NATS (which uses web sockets under the covers to talk to the web UI).
 AIs (LLMs) play the game via an AI Broker, which submits game updates to them over their Python APIs, and channels their commands to the Game Server in the same fashion as the Game Client.

 ### Services